Everybody in this country should learn to program a computer, because it teaches you how to think.

 ORDER BY coordinator ASC, semester ASC;

-Sort the courses based on how long they have been given.
+Sort the courses based on how long they are being taught.
 The courses

 SELECT name, start_date, end_date,